factorhouse/hsx/README.md

 Think of HSX as a lightweight syntactic layer over React, much like [JSX](https://react.dev/learn/writing-markup-with-jsx) in the JavaScript world.

-If you want to read more about the engineering challenge of moving a 100k+ LOC Reagent codebase to React 19 read [this blog post]().

 ## Why HSX?

 HSX is designed to offer a seamless transition from Reagent-style development to plain React Function components.
-It’s compatible with Reagent-style Hiccup, making it easy to migrate your codebase to HSX.
+It’s compatible with [Reagent-style Hiccup](https://github.com/reagent-project/reagent/blob/master/doc/UsingHiccupToDescribeHTML.md), making it easy to migrate your codebase to HSX.

 Unlike Reagent, HSX does not:

 * Render components as classes.
 HSX elements are plain React Function components.
 * Include its own state abstractions like RAtom.
-Use React’s built-in state management hooks like useState.
+Use React’s built-in state management hooks like [useState](https://react.dev/reference/react/useState).

+If you want to read more about the engineering challenge of moving a 100k+ LOC Reagent codebase to React 19 read [this blog post]().

 ## Features

 * **Supports React 19:** hooks, effects, concurrent rendering, suspense, transitions, etc
 * **Hiccup Syntax**: Write React components with concise, readable Hiccup expressions.
 * **Minimal Overhead**: HSX is just a thin layer on top of React.
 No unnecessary abstractions or runtime complexities.
 No external dependencies.
 * **Migration-Friendly**: Drop-in compatibility with Reagent-style Hiccup makes it simple to upgrade existing codebases.